TT

 06Scoped Re-Validation

-When sites inherit from the same platform, re-validation scope collapses to the explicit differences — not every line item.
+When sites inherit from the same platform, re-validation scope collapses to the explicit differences.
+Not every line item.

 07Transfer Program Dashboards